 To help you, record your practices using a simple recorder.
 Simple recorders do not lie.

 You hear everything there is to hear and when it sounds bad in a recorder, it most likely sounds bad in person.
-When something sounds off based on the recording, go back to making adjustments again.
+When something sounds off based on the recording, go back to make adjustments again.

 Tweaking the song is an on-going process until actual recording, so just be patient and it will all fall into place soon.